rohitmahesh1/PlanForge/README.md

-LLM-powered google calendar scheduler/reorganizer to help me with planning
+LLM-powered google calendar scheduler/reorganizer to help me with planning.